Cities in Real Life: Urban Hyperrealism

 Zabady’s Thames-level-viewpoint captures the slow moving river boats and lends them a unique significance: a slow pace offset against the busy city.
 Meana’s piece on the other hand seems to represent the Thames as an unspoilt, natural space in stark contrast to the manmade architecture.

 Urban Hyperrealism takes many forms, even within the single collection of London’s Calling.
-By drawing not only on the unique perspectives of each artist, but the many large and small elements of a city, urban hyperrealism highlights many different areas of real city life.
+By drawing not only on the unique perspectives of each artist, but the many large and small elements of a city, urban Hyperrealism highlights many different areas of real city life.

 Add a comment